-The following standards shall be used by owners and their agents when renting tax credit units as homeless set-aside units:
+The following standards shall be used by owners/agents when renting tax credit units as homeless set-aside units:

-- A. Managers will contact local PHAs, social service agencies and other human service agencies to inform them that a rent-free or reduced rent unit(s) has been set-aside for a transitional homeless family, a disabled homeless person or an elderly homeless person who is age 55 and older or age 62 and older (depending on project eligibility requirements).
-The property's rent schedule and resident selection criteria should be supplied to aid these agencies in their referrals. - B. A list of families or individuals meeting the criteria will be prepared by local agencies and provided to management on an ongoing basis.
-Potential tenants for the homeless unit should be selected from the list(s) being produced, and screened again by management.
-The PHA, social service agency or human service agency will provide the required written certification of homelessness for each family or person referred.
-The certification is to be attached to the tenant income certification and verification forms and made available for review by KHRC.
+A. Managers will contact local PHAs, social service agencies and other human service agencies to inform them that a rent-free or reduced rent unit(s) has been set-aside for a transitional homeless family, a disabled homeless person or an elderly homeless person who is age 55 and older or age 62 and older (depending on project eligibility requirements).
+The property's rent schedule and resident selection criteria should be supplied to aid these agencies in their referrals.